 Dental benefits and specifically coordination of benefits (COB) typically generate many questions from dental offices.
 The ADA has been, and continues to be, extremely active in advocating for dentistry and educating dental offices on COB and other dental benefits issues.

 What is a PPO write-off?
 What fee can I charge my patient when there are two dental plans involved and I participate with both plans?
 The answers to these questions and additional information on COB are discussed in this webinar.
 In addition, best practices on how to coordinate benefits between multiple dental benefit plans will be discussed and you will gain a better understanding of basic coordination of benefits rules.
-A video of the presentation and the Q&A session can be found below.

 Coordination of Benefits Presentation